White Heron by Sarah Orne Jewett Literary Analysis of a Story

 The author stresses the girl’s childish nature as “she could not understand why he (hunter) killed the very bird he seemed to like so much” (Jewett 4).
 Each unfamiliar person was an enemy for her and could make harm to her friends, animals.
 Character of Sylvia is full of contrasts “pale face and shining eyes with ever growing enthusiasm” (Jewett 3).
+How does the reader know sylvia feelings about the hunter?
 She was frightened by the hunter but the willingness to knowledge was bigger.

 Have you ever considered using one of the writing services that can be found online?
 Now, students can buy book report at an affordable price and receive excellent writing that has been professionally executed.
 Writings-Centre.com exists to help students, such as yourself, receive that they deserve!

 Sarah Jewett uses the words of small animals, i.e. “toad”, to stress the infantilism of the girl.
 This little frog symbolizes the difficulties on the way to success for Sylvia and calmness of many “spectators” who are just observing.
 On the contrary, the hunter symbolizes experience and knowledge.
 “The tall young man, who carried a gun over his shoulder” seemed to be rather friendly and not aggressive.
 Another symbol of experience is an old pine tree whose boughs brought a small girl to knowledge: “There was a huge tree asleep yet in the paling moonlight… she went round and round the tree’s great stem, higher and higher upwards” (Jewett 5).